cmartinezgom/cmartinezgom.github.io/_pages/about.md

 ## Experience

 My professional experience spans over 2-3 years of programming.
 My most recent work was as a Junior Programmer at Maniac Panda Games developing Racerloop, where I worked on the AI, online game mode, gameplay, UI and more.
 And I also was a Software Engineering Intern at HP-SCDS, where I developed the MotionTracker project: a Python-based motion tracking app that worked with the camara in movement.

 You can check them in more detail my [portfolio](/portfolio)!

 You'll also find there several personal and educational projects, both about programming and design, and some small modding project I've developed.

 ## Hobbies

-I mainly play and learn about videogames, but I also love to read, play basketball and hang out with my friends!
+I mainly like to play and learn about videogames, but I also love to read, play basketball and hang out with my friends!

 If you want to know more about me just reach me out!